mmonteleone/DynamicBuilder/README.markdown

         new XElement("email", "jdoe@exampe.org")
     );

 While a terrific improvement, it's still troublesome to use when the document must be generated programmatically.
-The simple case of iterating over a list of blog posts in the above Atom feed example is not possible with the XElement object initialization syntax without building the document in multiple separate looped chunks and then adding the parts together.  *DynamicBuilder*'s use of anonymous delegates instead of just object initialization allows for all manner of logic within the a single, unified, XML declaration.  *DynamicBuilder*'s anonymous object-to-attributes are also terser than instantiating multiple `XAttribute`s.
+The simple case of iterating over a list of blog posts in the above Atom feed example is not possible with the XElement object initialization syntax without building the document in multiple separate looped chunks and then adding the parts together.  *DynamicBuilder*'s use of anonymous delegates instead of just object initialization allows for all manner of logic within a single, unified, XML declaration.  *DynamicBuilder*'s anonymous object-to-attributes are also terser than instantiating multiple `XAttribute`s.

 *LINQ to XML* remains the simplest XML querying/consumption mechanism, even against `DynamicBuilder.Xml`.  `DynamicBuilder.Xml` actually uses `System.Xml.Linq` types internally to model its XML, and can easily expose it via `xmlInstance.ToXElement()`.

 Installation
 ------------

 **Requirements**
 DynamicBuilder requires the .NET 4 framework to compile, and (for now) the .NET 2 framework for running its xUnit test suite.

 **Installation**
-Since this is such a small piece of code (just a small single class), it is recommended to simply copy the source, Xml.cs, directly into your project.
+Since this is such a small piece of code (just a small single class), it is recommended to simply copy the source, `Xml.cs`, directly into your project.
 It does not really warrant the overhead of being a referenced, compiled, assembly.

 1. Download the source.
 2. `cd` into the project's directory `> build release`
 3. Copy build\Release\Xml.cs into your own project.
-   *  Alternatively, the assembly DynamicBuilder.dll could be added to your project as well.
+   *  Alternatively, the assembly `DynamicBuilder.dll` can be added to your project as well.
-4. Either modify Xml.cs to share your project's namespace, or state `using DynamicBuilder` within your code
+4. Either modify `Xml.cs` to share your project's namespace, or state `using DynamicBuilder` within your code

 To run DynamicBuilder's [xUnit][2]-based tests, use
     > build test